PerfectlySoft/Perfect-CRUD/README.md

 ## Codable Types

-Most `Codable` types can be used with SwORM, often, depending on your needs, with no modifications.
+Most `Codable` types can be used with CRUD, often, depending on your needs, with no modifications.
 All of a type's relevant properties will be mapped to columns in the database table.
 You can customize the column names by adding a `CodingKeys` property to your type.

 By default, the type name will be used as the table name.
 To customize the name used for a type's table, have the type implement the `TableNameProvider` protocol.
 This requires a `static let tableName: String` property.

-SwORM supports the following property types:
+CRUD supports the following property types:

 * All Ints, Double, Float, Bool, String
 * [UInt8], [Int8], Data